 Share to FacebookShare to XShare to LinkedIn Email this page Share this engagement opportunity with friends and family

-We are hosting community consultation sessions on the concept design for the Urban Creek Resilience and Recovery Project at Serpentine Creek and Panalatinga Creek.
+Community feedback on the concept design for the Urban Creek Resilience and Recovery Project at Serpentine Creek and Panalatinga Creek has now closed.

-The proposed design builds on the feedback from previous First Nations, community and stakeholder engagement workshops and site meetings undertaken between October 2024 and December 2025.
+The concept design builds on previous First Nations, community and stakeholder engagement workshops and site meetings undertaken between October 2024 and December 2025.

 Want to know more?